kevin0437/EPS_parsing/README.md

 ## EPS Extraction Tool

-This project processes HTML filings and extracts the Earnings Per Share (EPS) values using two complementary strategies: a structured table parser and a fallback full-text search. parser.py is the parser code. output.csv is the result parser_ai.py is the parser build with OpenAi API output_ai.csv is the result from the OpanAi API
+This project processes HTML filings and extracts the Earnings Per Share (EPS) values using two complementary strategies: a structured table parser and a fallback full-text search. \n parser.py is the parser code. \n output.csv is the result\n parser_ai.py is the parser build with OpenAi API\n output_ai.csv is the result from the OpanAi API\n
-I used the result from OpenAi API to justify my parser's result
+I used the result from OpenAi API to justify my parser's result when building the parser\n

 ---